FlorianLa/dataset-interfaces-household-appliances/NeuronalNetwork/README.md

  - Enter the number of classes and their names.
 Also enumerate the class names in the classes.names file.
  - Copy the files coco.yaml, classes.names, and the desired pre-trained model weights, e.g., best.pt, into the yolov5 folder.
  - Modify the script train.py and adjust all parameters to your needs.
- - To train the model "best.pt" for 50 epochs on the data set according to "coco.yaml" with a batch size of 32, you call the command "python val.py --weights best.pt --data './coco.yaml'".
+ - To train the model "best.pt" for 50 epochs on the data set according to "coco.yaml" with a batch size of 32, you call the command "python train.py --batch 32 --epochs    50 --weights best.pt --data './coco.yaml'".